 The section «Conclusions» contains brief summaries of the sections of the article without repeating the formulations given in them.

-Number of references to information sources — at least 15–20 sources:
+The text of the article should contain references to information sources (at least 15–20 sources):

 — obligatory citation of modern works (the share of quoted publications published on the subject of the article is estimated over the past 5 years);